premasagar/tim/README.markdown

 A tiny, secure JavaScript micro-templating script.

-You can use Tim to write simple templates that use JavaScript's familiar dot notation, passing in a JavaScript object that contains all the strings to be substited into the template.
+Tim lets you write simple templates that uses JavaScript's familiar dot notation.
+You pass in a JavaScript object that contains all the relevant strings, and they are then substited into the template.
 For example:

     tim("Hello {{place}}", {place: "world"});
     // "Hello world"